sandialabs/Arcus/docs/IPAddress-Utilities.rst

 Useful Values
 ^^^^^^^^^^^^^
-Included within are some handy-dandy constant values and static readonly properties
+Included within are some handy-dandy constant values and static readonly properties:

 :``int`` IPv4BitCount: The number of bits in an IPv4 address (``32``) :``int`` IPv4ByteCount: The number of bytes in an IPv4 address (``4``)